venkiplus/progressbars/README.md

 # progressbars
 Dynamic progressbars implementation with vanilla javascript

-> Download the files and navigate to root(/progressbars/) and run 'node index' in command prompt to run the application.
+> Download the dist folder and run 'index.html' to run application.

 Dev mode:-
 ---------